What is Acrystal and how do you process it?

 Acrystal Prima

-Acrystal Prima is often used for small casts in molds or for applications where lamination is used.
+Acrystal Prima is often used for small casts in moulds or for applications where lamination is used.
 The end result resembles plaster and is very strong.

 Acrystal Optima